yakunins/gen-ai-label/README.md

 2. Random lines in GAI label was made mostly by Generative AI.
 3. Effectively, about 95% of project was made by sole human, so the project is labeled as **GAI Free**.

-Why GAI, not Gen-AI?
+Why GAI, not GenAI?
 [See usage estimates.](gai-abbreviation-usage-probability.md)

 ————————
 <img src="png/gai-free-label.png" width="128" alt="gai gree" />